Risk Management & Order Types

 Usage: To enter a new position or exit an outstanding one when the price surpasses a particular point.
 Can also be used to take profit or cut down on losses upon reaching the stop price.

 An example of a buy stop

 The buy stop-limit order is triggered when the stop price hits $3.90.
-A limit order to buy the counter is a limit price at $3.95 will be submitted and will be executed when the market price hits $3.95.
+A limit order to buy the counter with a limit price at $3.95 will be submitted and will be executed at $3.95 or better.

 An example of a sell stop (to cut losses)

 The sell stop-limit order is triggered when the stop price hits $3.85.
-A limit order to sell the counter with a limit price of $3.80 is submitted and will be executed when the market price hits $3.80 .
+A limit order to sell the counter with a limit price of $3.80 is submitted and will be executed at 3.80 or better.